 The son of teachers, Marc grew up in Raleigh and graduated from the University of North Carolina - Chapel Hill with degrees in Economics and Chinese.
-He is the senior claims data analyst in the Business Intelligence unit for a national insurance carrier, while also operating a small real-estate business with his wife, Cherry.
+He is the senior claims data analyst in the Business Intelligence unit for a national insurance carrier, while also operating a small rental business with his wife, Cherry.

 In September 2018, they welcomed their son, Winston, into the world, while Marc remains an active member in a number of local civic organizations, including the Gaston County Jaycees, the Belmont Parks and Recreation Advisory Board, and Queen of the Apostles parish.

-A committed, common-sense conservative with a deep understanding of the business and real estate worlds, Marc is ready to be your advocate on the Belmont City Council.
+A common-sense conservative with a deep understanding of the business and real estate worlds, Marc is ready to be your advocate on the Belmont City Council.
 Because Belmont is such a great place to live, more and more people want to live here.
 However, we can't allow development to grow unchecked or we will lose what makes Belmont so special.